binkley/homebrewery-files/scribes-supplies.md

 _Wondrous Item, varies (requires attunement by a Humanoid proficient with Calligrapher&rsquo;s Supplies)_

-This black, red and gold oranamented lacquered case contains inkpots, quills, and sheaves of paper.
+This black, red and gold ornamented lacquered case contains inkpots, quills, and sheaves of paper.
 To most, it functions as ordinary **Calligrapher&rsquo;s Supplies**.
 To one proficient and attuned, however, the tools reveal subtle magics and hint at greater secrets.
 These supplies can create magical pages, writings and markings.

 _**Magical Supplies.**_ Different inks, quills, and papers in these supplies carry magical properties in addition to their mundane use.
 Otherwise, the item functions as **Calligrapher&rsquo;s Supplies** for all checks and crafting.